mokagio/mokacoding/metallo/src/posts/2016-07-26-why-implicitly-unwrapping-swift-optionals-is-dangerous.md

 This is the reason I told my colleagues "The `!`s are **very dangerous**, and should be used only in extreme circumstances.".

-Implicitly unwrapping gives you the power to treat optional values as actual values, but from great powers come great responsibilities.
-You need to be 100% sure that the value you implicitly unwrapped will never be nil, or you're app will crash, and you're users will be unhappy.
+<del>Implicitly unwrapping</del> Force unwrap gives you the power to treat
+optional values as actual values, but from great powers come great responsibilities.
+You need to be 100% sure that the value you
+<del>implicitly</del> force unwrapped will never be nil, or you're app will
+crash, and you're users will be unhappy.

 Personally I prefer to spend that little extra time to write code to handle nullability and make my app more robust.
 I don't trust my assumptions, and I